tamersp25/docs/docs/applications/quick-start/step-2.md

 ### **Step 3.
 Using OAuth 2.0 Access Tokens**

-Your application will use the Access Token to access the user's account via the Veritone API.
-An Access Token is passed as a bearer token in the Authorization http header of requests.
+Your application will use the *Access Token* to access the user's account via the Veritone API.
+An *Access Token* is passed as a bearer token in the *Authorization* header of requests.

 ##### Sample header format